gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 Design of Integrated Ultra-Supercritical Power Plant
 =================================================

 The Design of Integrated Ultra-Supercritical Power Plant are two example models to determine the optimal location and design of a charge and discharge thermal energy storage system integrated with a pulverized coal-fired ultra-supercritical power plant using a Generalized Disjunctive Programming formulation.
-To identify the optimal location and design of the storage systems in the power plant two superstructure models are built and the discrete design decision included as logical constraints using disjunctions.
-A conceptual representation for the charging and discharging systems are shown in the flowsheets below, where the charge system comprises a storage heat exchanger, a splitter, a cooler, and a pump, and the discharge storage system a storage heat exchanger, a splitter, and a turbine.
+To identify the optimal location and design of the storage systems in the power plant, two superstructures are built, one for charging the system and the second one for discharging the storage system.
+The discrete design decisions are included to the model as logical constraints using disjunctions.
+A conceptual representation of the charge and discharge superstructures is shown in the flowsheets below:

 .. image:: ../../images/charge_design_ultra_supercritical_powerplant.png
 	   :align: center